Marineland of Canada: Animal abuse charges and complaints

 On the same day, Marineland posted another response on its website, critical of the OSPCA handling of the investigation and the charges, including the following comment: "We believe the OSPCA is continuing a publicity campaign at the behest of a band of discredited activists with little relevant expertise or knowledge, in an effort to avoid further embarrassment related to an ongoing investigation into the OSPCA’s perceived failure to protect animals that is being led by the same activists they are now firmly in bed with. ...
 We will hold the OSPCA to the high standards of Ontario’s legal system and require them to defend their charges to the fullest extent possible."

 On August 10, 2017, all charges were withdrawn in Niagara Falls Provincial court.
-The prosecutor stated that there was no likelihood of conviction and pursuit of the matters was found to not be in the public interest The OSPCA inspected the park a week later and did not find any issues of concern.
+The prosecutor stated that there was no likelihood of conviction and pursuit of the matters was found to not be in the public interest.
+The OSPCA inspected the park a week later and did not find any issues of concern.

 In October 2017, Marineland filed a lawsuit against the OSPCA, alleging that the OSPCA launched its investigation purely to harm Marineland.
 "It was motivated by a series of improper objectives, including a desire to accomplish its own policy agenda, to mollify the animal activist community, to please its donors, and to effectively destroy Marineland."
 Marineland is seeking in damages.
 The OSPCA responded publicly that it "vehemently denies all of the allegations and will defend itself."

-A subsequent pleading by the OSPCA's stated that any losses suffered by Marineland due to the charges "are entirely the result of its own misconduct and that (Marineland) is the author of its own misfortune."
+A subsequent pleading by the OSPCA stated that any losses suffered by Marineland due to the charges "are entirely the result of its own misconduct and that (Marineland) is the author of its own misfortune."

 In January 2020, Ontario's Animal Welfare Services took over enforcement of anti-cruelty laws from OSPCA.
 Subsequently, it opened an investigation into Marineland, which is ongoing as of May 2023.
 Since then, Marineland has been inspected at least 160 times, but the government has so far refused to reveal any details.
 However, in May 2021, an affidavit obtained by The Canadian Press revealed that inspectors had issued two orders to Marineland to repair water systems in animal enclosures.
 Court documents also revealed that inspectors found all marine mammals in the park to be in distress.
 Marineland appealed the orders, denying the distress and any relation between water quality and recent deaths, but dropped the appeal a few weeks later.

 On May 31, 2023, the Government of Ontario charged Marineland over the care of its black bears.
-"Marineland of Canada, Inc. in Niagara Falls, Ontario, has been charged with three counts of failing to comply with an order, related to the care of American Black Bears," said Brent Ross, a spokesman for the ministry.
+"Marineland of Canada, Inc. in Niagara Falls, Ontario, was charged with three counts of failing to comply with an order, related to the care of American Black Bears," said Brent Ross, a spokesman for the ministry.